-This technique thus allows us to take reduced complexity receivers into account.
+This technique thus allows us to take reduced-complexity receivers into account.
 In fact, it is sufficient to consider an auxiliary channel which is a simplified version of the actual channel in the sense that only a portion of the actual channel memory and/or a limited number of impairments are present.

-In particular, in this paper we only consider auxiliary channel laws of the form i.e., the processing is made on each vector $\hat{\mathbf{s}}(n)$ independently and is also assumed that the interference is assimilated to Gaussian noise.
+In particular, we will use the auxiliary channel law (8), where the sum of the interference and the thermal noise $\mathbf{z}(n)$ is assimilated to Gaussian noise with a proper covariance matrix.